-How to get a Letter of Invitation for an Uzbekistan travel visa?
+How to get a visa for Uzbekistan in 2018

-When you go to the embassy, you will need the following requirements:
+When you go to the embassy, you need to bring the following documents:

 - A passport valid for 6 months